Chapter 1 : Lucy in the Sky with Diamonds

 “Hey Luce,” he greets her with a small smile.

 She loved him once.
 Maybe she still loves him, but she knows now that thoughts like these are irrelevant and somehow she cannot erase the past sixteen years.
-They have been piling and, though she wants to, the lines in her face have been drawn.
+The lines in her face have been drawn.
 He has known her half her life, and this game – this pull and push - has defined half her life.
-It is all very different and then it is all very much the same.
-He is here.
-She is here.
+It's all very different and then it's all very much the same.

 After a moment, she surrenders.